symfony/symfony-docs/frontend/custom_version_strategy.rst

 How to Use a Custom Version Strategy for Assets
 ===============================================

-.. versionadded:: 3.1
-    Support for custom version strategies was introduced in Symfony 3.1.

 Asset versioning is a technique that improves the performance of web applications by adding a version identifier to the URL of the static assets (CSS, JavaScript, images, etc.) When the content of the asset changes, its